herzbube/fuego-on-ios/README.md

     git submodule init
     git submodule update

 **IMPORTANT:** Although the submodule tracks only a single tag of the upstream Git repository, cloning requires that the full upstream repo is replicated locally.
 Because the Boost project has a long history, the resulting download is quite large.
 At the time of writing the initial clone consumes roughly 480 MB of disk space.
-On a 3.0 mbps Internet connection this takes slightly more than 20 minutes to download.

 ## How to build

 These are the commands to first build Boost, then build Fuego:

     cd boost
-    ./boost.sh
+    ./boost.sh --platforms=ios,iossim
     cd ..
     ./build.sh

 And these are the results of the build, to be integrated into other Xcode projects:

-    boost/ios/framework/boost.xcframework
+    boost/build/boost.xcframework
     ios/framework/fuego-on-ios.xcframework

 The most important build settings are:

 * iOS SDK = The latest SDK known to your Xcode
-* Deployment target = 7.0
-* Boost architectures: armv7, armv7s, arm64 (iOS builds), i386, x86_64 (iPhone Simulator builds)
+* Deployment target = 12.0 (because this is the oldest version still supported by the then current iOS SDK when the build system was last modernized; on a side-note, 11.0 was the first version that no longer supports 32-bit builds)
+* Boost architectures: arm64, and if you are on an Intel Mac also x86_64 (for the iOS Simulator builds).
+32-bit architectures are no longer supported.
 * Fuego architectures: Default setting (`$(ARCHS_STANDARD)`)
-* C++ Language Dialect = GNU++98 (`-std=gnu++98`)
+* C++ Language Dialect = C++20 (`-std=c++20`)
 * C++ Standard Library = libc++ (`-stdlib=libc++`)
 * Boost libraries: thread, filesystem, program_options, system, test, date_time (these are the libraries required by Fuego)

-Environment variables that you can set and export to override build settings (both for the Boost and the Fuego build scripts):
+Environment variables that you can set and export to override the default deployment targets encoded in the build scripts:

+* Boost build script
+  * `IOS_VERSION`
+  * `IOS_SIM_VERSION`
-* `PHONEOS_BASESDK_VERSION`
+* Fuego build script
   * `IPHONEOS_DEPLOYMENT_TARGET`
-* `IPHONE_SIMULATOR_BASESDK_VERSION`
   * `IPHONE_SIMULATOR_DEPLOYMENT_TARGET`

+Notes on the boost build script `boost.sh`:

+* The script supports building Boost for many more platforms than just iOS and the iOS simulator.
+For instance, if you don't specify the `--platforms` parameter then Boost will be built also for macOS, Catalyst, and any SDKs that you have installed (tvOS, watchOS, xrOS).
+This capability is currently not leveraged by the Fuego build - if you want to also build Fuego for any of these platforms you are currently on your own.
+* The script supports building many more Boost libraries than those built by default (which are the ones needed by Fuego).
+Use the `--libs` parameter to specify which libraries you want to build.
+* Many changes were made to the upstream boost-iosx version of the script.
+The changes are documented within `boost.sh` itself.
+As a consequence of these changes, you can't rely on the features described in the boost-ios documentation to also work here.

 ## Repository maintenance